Orlando Cepeda: San Francisco Giants (1958–1966)

 In 1959, Cepeda reported to spring training with more confidence than the year before.
 He opened the season hitting in nine straight games, with 15 hits in his first 35 at bats.
-After experiencing a brief slump during the latter half of May, Cepeda recovered, hitting 12 home runs by June 4; that day he had four hits including a pair of home runs and a double, driving in seven runs in an 11-5 road win over the Braves.
+After experiencing a brief slump during the latter half of May, Cepeda recovered, hitting 12 home runs by June 4; that day he had four hits including a pair of home runs and a double, driving in seven runs in an 11–5 road win over the Braves.
 He was selected as a starter in both All-Star games during the season.
 Cepeda was briefly moved to third base to open a spot for Willie McCovey in the starting lineup, but was moved to the outfield after committing errors in the position.
 He hit six home runs between August and September.
 The Giants remained in the race for the pennant during the latter part of the season, but were eliminated from competition after losing a series against the Los Angeles Dodgers, eventually finishing third.
-Cepeda led the team in batting average (.317) and RBI (105).
+Cepeda led the team in batting average (.317) and RBIs (105).

 Cepeda subsequently moved from Daly City to the Sunset District, seeking a house within the city.
 In 1960, the Giants moved him back to first base after McCovey was sent to the minor leagues.
-Cepeda finished with an average of .297, with 24 home runs and 96 RBI.
+Cepeda finished with an average of .297, with 24 home runs and 96 RBIs.
 He moved twice this year, first to 19th and Pacheco and then to 48th and Pacheco, where he and McCovey bought a building next to the ocean.
-On December 3, 1960, Cepeda married Annie Pino in a ceremony that took place in a small church of San Juan.
-This was followed by a large reception at the San Juan Hilton hotel.
-After the ceremonies, the couple moved to the building at 48th and Pacheco.